tembra/jsonapi-errors-php/README.md

 }
 ```

-The first parameter is an associative array where `key` is the error `code` in JSON API compliant format and `value` is another associative array where `key/value` pairs are some others members that JSON API Error Object may have.
+The first parameter is an associative array where `key` is the error `code` in JSON API compliant format and `value` is another associative array where `key/value` pairs are some others members that JSON API Error Objects may have.

-The second parameter `false` is to define whether a `JsonApiException` should be throwed or only the JSON string should be returned.
+The second parameter `false` is to define whether a `JsonApiException` should be thrown or only the JSON string should be returned.

 **For more advanced usage please check out the [Wiki](https://github.com/tembra/jsonapi-errors-php/wiki)**.